LiavElmakayes/Triangle-Angle-Visualizer/README.md

 - Structuring the README content efficiently and professionally
 - Suggesting responsive design approaches for SVG and overall layout
 - Providing ideas for component structure and code organization
+- Suggesting minor CSS improvements for a cleaner and more responsive design